Safeguarding U18s in Open Age Football

 In Sheffield and Hallamshire, there are many leagues and clubs that offer opportunities for 16 and 17 year olds to play in open age adult football.
 This is a great way for a club to grow and maintain its youth talent and also provides chances for the young players to improve their skills and knowledge of the adult game.

-Anyone who is under the age of 18 is classed in law as a child and the standards that apply for all youth football also apply for open age football where there are under 18 year olds.
+Anyone who is under the age of 18 is classed in law as a child and the standards that apply to all youth football also apply to open age football where there are under 18 year olds.
 It is important for clubs to recognise that these players will enjoy and thrive as long as their environment allows them to have safe experiences that are adapted to be age-appropriate.

-Clubs should consider communication and language, physical environment such as showers and changing rooms, and making sure that these players feel empowered and comfortable in reporting anything that might make them feel ill at ease.
+Clubs should consider communication and language, physical environments such as showers and changing rooms, and making sure that these players feel empowered and comfortable in reporting anything that might make them feel ill at ease.

 The FA would like all Open Age clubs with 16 and 17 year old's to adopt a Safeguarding policy where processes for dealing with concerns and for reporting issues are clearly set out and all committee members and team managers are on board with the Safeguarding agenda.
 Please see the link below to a Safeguarding Policy template: